What are the elements of pricing?

 Please include a short explanation of your needs.

-Yes, Small Tube Products maintains an ISO 17025 accredited laboratory that can provide many different testing activities on non-ferrous tubing for a nominal fee.
+Yes, Wieland Small Tube Products maintains an ISO 17025 accredited laboratory that can provide many different testing activities on non-ferrous tubing for a nominal fee.
 Contact the Quality Department directly.

 What is the difference between a certificate of compliance and a full certification (also known as chemical and physical certification)?

 A certificate of compliance is a document that certifies the material to be in compliance with required specifications as mandated by the customer’s purchase order or specification.
-It will not include and chemical, physical, or mechanical testing results; however, the data, if required by the specification, is maintained by STP for future reference if necessary.
+It will not include and chemical, physical, or mechanical testing results; however, the data, if required by the specification, is maintained by WSTP for future reference if necessary.
 The cost for this document is $15 per order.

 Both documents are electronically signed by the person performing the tests; however, an actual signed copy is available upon request.